The earth itself is trembling.

 The Gluttons are the bulk of the Ogor side of the Wanderglutts and their leader, the Crusher, is one of the heaviest hitters in the game.

 The Ogors also lose 1 Toughness compared to the Ironguts (4 instead of 5) and keep the same movement (4”) and wounds (28 for the Ogors and 32 for the Crusher).

 The Crusher and the Ogor with Club or Blade and Ironfist have a special ability, Ironfist, that for a Double allows to do some extra damage on a 3+ on 2 dice.

-Statistically, you have 50% chance to do 1 damage but if you are already engaged and you can’t trample your enemies with Bullcharge or take advantage of a Might Makes Right with your leader then could be an option in your arsenal.
+Statistically, you have 66% chance to do at least 1 damage but if you are already engaged and you can’t trample your enemies with Bullcharge or take advantage of a Might Makes Right with your leader then this could be an option in your arsenal.

 Not the best, but okay for chipping off a wound.

-The Ogor with paired Clubs is slightly cheaper but with 4 attacks and damage output of 3/6 he can really threaten the enemy frontline and the loss of the ability Ironfist is probably worth it.
+The Ogor with paired Clubs has 4 attacks and same damage output of 3/6, allowing him to really threaten the enemy frontline and justify the loss of the ability Ironfist.

 The last fighter available from the Ogor box is an outsider: the Gnoblar.

-By far the cheapest unit in the warband (45) and one of the lowest in the game, the Gnoblar is unimpressive with 8 wounds and Toughness and Strength 3.
+By far the cheapest unit in the warband and one of the lowest in the game, the Gnoblar is unimpressive with 6 wounds, Toughness 3 and Strength 2.
 But hey, you need some bodies!

 However, he has access to one single special ability, Sneaky Traps, that for a Triple booby traps a bubble around him of 3”.

 While escorting your leader or other key units it could be interesting to discourage heavily wounded fighters from blocking your key pieces forcing them to waste their attacks.